 - 6. Turn on the lights to make sure the new bulb is working. - 7.
 Push the trunk lid trim back into position. - 8.
-Put the fasteners into the holes on the side of the trunk lining.
-Reinstall the screws.
+Put the fastener into the hole on the side of the trunk lining.
+Reinstall the screw.

 Replacing a High-mount Brake Light Bulb